nathanmarz/storm/docs/documentation/distcache-blobstore.md

 The creation of the blob takes place through the interface “ClientBlobStore”.
 Appendix B contains the “ClientBlobStore” interface.
 The concrete implementation of this interface is the  “NimbusBlobStore”.
 In the case of local file system the client makes a call to the nimbus to create the blobs within the local file system.
 The nimbus uses the local file system implementation to create these blobs.
-When a user submits a topology, the jar, configuration and code files are uploaded as blobs with the help of blob store.
+When a user submits a topology, the jar, configuration and code files are uploaded as blobs with the help of blobstore.
 Also, all the other blobs specified by the topology are mapped to it with the help of topology.blobstore.map configuration.

 ### Blob Download by the Supervisor